Novels to swoon, cry and sigh wistfully over this Valentine's Day, as chosen by Giovanna Fletcher, Caleb Femi, Andrew Hunter Murray and more.

 Whether they remind us of relationships gone by, dare us to hope for love to come or make us want to stay single forever, love stories are often among our most formative and memorable reads.

-From devastating tragedy to swoon-inducing romance, here Giovanna Fletcher, Katie Fforde and ten other Penguin authors share their favourite books about love in time for Valentine's Day 2020.
+From devastating tragedy to swoon-inducing romance, here Caleb Femi, Giovanna Fletcher, Katie Fforde and nine other Penguin authors share their favourite books about love in time for Valentine's Day.

 The narrative is highly thought-provoking, reminding the reader that life can change unexpectedly.
 Without warning, all of your hopes, dreams and desires can suddenly become unobtainable, leaving you feeling like you have nothing left to live for.
 This book picks you up and rams some sense into you as it shouts, 'Don’t live for tomorrow; live for today.
 Do the things you want to do NOW.’